devsirose/hotel-reservation-system/README.md

-# simple-bank-system
+# Hotel Reservation System

-A lightweight bank application written in Go that manages customers, accounts, and transactions with secure authentication and simple REST APIs.
+A lightweight reservation system written in Go.
+It manages hotels, rooms, and reservations with secure authentication and simple REST APIs.